IL. (ECWd) –

 September 19, 2020, I filed a FOIA request to the Illinois Department of Public Health in order to validate the information leaked to us and later obtained through another FOIA request.
 Specifically, I wanted the source data that created the pie chart found on page 13 of this document which was published internally by IDPH.

-On the right-hand side of page 13, it states, "Outbreaks by Type since July 1, 2020 (based on First Onset Date).
+On the left-hand side of page 13, it states, “Outbreaks by Type since July 1, 2020 (based on First Onset Date).
 What the government was attempting to claim was that they knew the source location of COVID cases, which they broke down in the pie chart.

 At this stage of the COVID battle in this country, we have yet to see any evidence that can confirm the exact location people were infected, but all that aside, the numbers are either bogus or the claim that it represents outbreaks since July 1, 2020, is false.